tibuldekphil/Simple-Payroll-System/README.md

 ### 🗓️ **Week 1**
 > Hey, ugh~ its been a while.
 I survived one heck of a week. but i finally have a decent start on my Payroll GUI I forgot to make an update since I mainly worked on my code at school, bla bla bla~ anyway here it is...

+> Added a burger button and a function to toggle sidebar

 # Navigation Revamp

 ### Problem